Geometry of ecological coexistence and niche differentiation: Methods and Results

-with $M=2$ resources and $S = 5 $ species.
+with $M=2$ resources and $S = 5 $ species \footnote{~ The form of the species growth and resource impact rates differ (the denominators are linear and quadratic, respectively) so that the appropriate symmetry condition Eq.~\ref{Eq:MEPP-sym-condition} is satisfied.~ }.
 In the figure, one sees that as $\mathbf K$ changes, the resulting steady-state resource abundances $\mathbf R^\star$ also change, as do the generalized consumption vectors $\mathbf C_i(\mathbf R^*)$ and the resulting PCH.
 Since $\mathbf R^\star$ depends smoothly on the parameters, both $\mathbf C_i(\mathbf R^*)$ and the PCH also smoothly change as parameters are varied.
 For this reason, at least locally, the PCH remains an important source of intuition for possible ecological behaviors.